-- five International GCSEs at good grades and/or - BTEC qualification(s) at Level 2 - other appropriate qualifications or achievement at year 11 or age 16 in core subjects.
+- five GCSEs at good grades and/or

+- BTEC qualification(s) at Level 2

+- achievement in English and mathematics through GCSE or Functional Skills.

-Learners may demonstrate the ability to succeed in various ways.
-For example, they may have relevant work experience or specific aptitude shown through diagnostic tests or non-educational experience.
+Learners may demonstrate ability to succeed in various ways.
+For example, learners may have relevant work experience or specific aptitude shown through diagnostic tests or non-educational experience.